Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 **Note:** Forms can be reused.
 For example, the same form can be used for View/Edit Properties and Bulk Edit Properties.

+#### Types

+Add types to a form config by selecting the type from the available options.
+All types configured in the Object Type Config will be shown as options.
+Once a type is selected, you will be given further configuration options available for that type (i.e. what properties for that type should be included in the form).
+Adding a type to a form config means that the type specific configurations will be shown whenever that form is being filled out for that particular object type.

+#### Editable/Required/Repeating Checkboxes

+* The editable checkbox allows an attribute to be editable.
+  **Not all attributes can be editable, i.e. internal attributes that cannot be changed.**
+* The required checkbox makes an attribute required on the form, giving the ability to make an attribute required that is not required on the ACS model.
+  **ACA will default the checkbox if the attr is required, but doesn’t know the backend ACS constraints.
+Make sure not to mark an attribute as not required in an ACA form when the attribute on the ACS model is required.**
+  * The repeating checkbox allows an attribute to have repeating values.
+    *Defaults to checked when the underlying ACS attribute is repeating.
+    *If unchecked for a repeating attr - the attribute will appear single to the user.
+The resulting value the user enters will be stored as the only value in the repeating list.
+    * If checked for a non-repeating attribute:
+      **This setup is not recommended.**
+      *The first value entered by the user will be stored in ACS.

+#### Control Types

+* ApproveOrReject is reserved for use within services.
+* Authentication is reserved for use within services.
+* AutoComplete allows autocompletion input text based on a picklist.
+* CheckBox provides a selection of checkboxes based on a picklist.
+* Computed created a field based on a pattern.
+Attributes and other hard-coded tokens can be used in making the value.
+* DateBox is a field allowing users to enter a date.
+This can be restricted to before or after the current day.
+* DatetimeBox is a field allowing users to enter a date and time.
+This can be restricted to before or after the current day.
+* Dropdown provides a dropdown list based on a picklist.
+* NumericRange defines a control for a numeric range
+* ProximityDateSearch
+* RadioButton a group of buttons defined by a picklist.
+* TextArea allows the input of text.
+* TestAreaList
+  * **TestareaList is deprecated and should not be used**
+* TestBox
+* ReadOnly sets a control to an attribute that cannot be edited.

+#### Rules

+Rules are all contained within the front end and can not have more added.

+External Rules call out to OpenContent with an extension amp and could have more added.

+Rule Types:

+* Hidden will hide the field.
+* Remember Last Search Term will remember the last term used.
+* Visibility Dependent makes a field visible if the specified criteria is met.
+* Enable Dependent enables a field only if the specified criteria is met.
+* Lock allows fields to be locked down by group.

 #### Recommended Forms

 Forms allow for a broad range of flexibility in the Content Accelerator.
 The below forms are recommended: